lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 #### The actual inductive definition

 Having defined all the basic functions and operations to combine them, the inductive definition itself is trivial.
 Several of these functions are simple enough that they could have been written in line, but it's convenient to have names such as `SC` available separately.
-It's notable that Szasz did in fact formalise a language of PR functions, interpreting this language as a separate step.
+It's notable that Szasz did in fact formalise a language of PR functions, which she interpreted in a separate step.

 <pre class="source">
 <span class="keyword1 command">inductive</span> <span class="entity">PRIMREC</span> <span class="main">::</span> <span class="quoted quoted"><span>"</span><span class="main">(</span>nat list <span class="main">⇒</span> nat<span class="main">)</span> <span class="main">⇒</span> bool<span>"</span></span> <span class="keyword2 keyword">where</span><span>